 This addictive Thai-inspired hot sauce, named after the seaside city of Si Racha, is made from sun-ripened chili peppers, vinegar, garlic, sugar and salt.
 The greatness of this sauce lies in the fact the it isn’t just hot…it has an incredible balance of flavors.
 Don’t get me wrong…Sriracha (sree-RAH-cha) does deliver some kick-ass heat, but it is also subtly sweet and tangy with great garlic undertones.
 It’s really versatile and adds flavor to just about any dish, but goes especially well in eggs, salsas, chili, mac and cheese, red beans and rice, and just about all sauces, dips, soups and stews…anything that needs a little, tasty kick.
 I always add a couple of squirts to my Tuscan Bean Stew right before serving.
 It’s available just about everywhere these days, and if you can’t find it in your local supermarket, you can get it here.
 If you like spicy, you have to give this a try…

-Another unessential-but-cool-to have tool in the kitchen is the simple plastic squeeze bottle.
-It’s another one of those diner/restaurant tricks that makes life in the kitchen just a little simpler.
-Filled with your favorite type of oil, just a quick spritz in a hot pan and you’re ready to sauté.
-The great thing about it is, not only is it much neater than pouring straight from the container (you know you hate that oil slick that always forms on the bottom of the cabinet it’s stored in) but you can also buy a huge container of oil at a really inexpensive price and just refill your squeeze bottle when needed.
-This is also great for ketchup.
-You can buy the 114 oz. restaurant-size container of Heinz at Costco for about half of the cost per ounce of the standard size you find in the supermarket.
+Cheaper and neater cooking oil…to get it, all you need is another of our unessential-but-cool-to have tools in the kitchen…the simple plastic squeeze bottle.
+It’s one of those diner/restaurant tricks that makes life in the kitchen just a little simpler.
+Just fill it with your favorite type of cooking oil, and with just a quick spritz in a hot pan you’re ready to sauté.
+The great thing about it is, not only is it much neater than pouring straight from the container (and you know you hate that oil slick that always forms on the bottom of the cabinet it’s stored in) but you can also buy a huge container of oil at a really inexpensive price from Amazon and just refill your squeeze bottle when needed (that’s the way we do it in the restaurant).
+This trick also is great for ketchup.
+You can buy the 112 oz. restaurant-size container of Heinz at Amazon for about half of the cost per ounce of the standard size you find in the supermarket.
+Squirt it on your hamburger and on your homemade Crispy Spicy Oven-Baked Garlic French Fries at home just like you’re in your favorite diner.
+It’s also great for balsamic vinegar…a spritz of that and a squeeze of olive oil and your salad is ready to go.
 Simpler, neater and way less expensive…what’s not to like?

 This dessert is delicious, impressive and, best of all, deceptively easy to make.
 You can make your own cheesecake (here is a great recipe from Cook’s Illustrated magazine) , but even a good store-bought cheesecake works well for this enticing dessert.
 First, put the cheesecake in the freezer until it gets nice and firm.
 Then remove it and scoop golf ball size hunks out of the cheesecake and quickly roll them into balls before they start to melt.
 Insert a lollipop stick (you can also use wooden skewers) into each ball and pop them in the freezer for around 2-3 hours until frozen.